The competitiveness of any industry matters. One way to measure competitiveness is the Herfindahl Index, also known as the Herfindahl-Hirschman Index.

-Given that the benefits of free markets for consumers largely derive from competition, economists and government agencies like to measure it.
+The benefits of free markets for consumers largely derive from the presence of competition.
+As such, economists and government agencies like to measure it.
 Lack of competition is a warning sign of problems for consumers.
-Thus anti-trust (anti-monopoly) agencies often use measures of how competitive an industry is.
-Probably the best known measure is the Herfindahl-Hirschman index, also known as the Herfindahl Index, or simply the HHI.
+Anti-trust (anti-monopoly) agencies often use measures of how competitive an industry is.
+Probably the best-known measure is the Herfindahl-Hirschman index, also known as the Herfindahl Index, or simply the HHI.

 The Herfindahl Index is calculated as the sum of the squares of market shares in the industry.
 So an industry with only one competitor has a score of 1 (i.e. 1^2 = 1).
 This can also be written as 100%^2 and so is known as 10,000 points.
 An industry with three players each with 1/3 of the market has a score of 1/3^2 + 1/3^2 + 1/3^2 = 3/9 = 1/3 or 3,333 points.
 (For more details see pages 38 and 39 of our book, Marketing Metrics).
 The higher the score the more concentrated the industry.

 What Do Scores Show?